hotta/ansible-alma8/README.md

-# Ansible playbooks for building various server / feature
+# Ansible playbooks to provide a variety of functions.

 ## Minimum requirements

-1. using AlmaLinux-8.x
+### using AlmaLinux-8.x

 To create AlmaLinux-8 vagrant machine on Windows11: